Hhbecker/CoogleEngine/README.md

 Now let's take a look at the ranking algorithm we'll use to determine which documents are most relevant:

-## The term frequency-inverse document frequency (tf-idf) page rank algorithm
+## Term Frequency-Inverse Document Frequency (TF-IDF) page rank algorithm

 The term frequency-inverse document frequency (tf-idf) method is one of the most common weighting algorithms used in many information retrieval systems as well as in many Natural language processing (NLP) systems.